 Church of the Holy Ghost, Munich Germany

-This one was definitely the most difficult one to pronounce.
+As a non-German, I found the name of this church the most difficult to pronounce.
 But you know what?
 You can break it into pieces to pronounce and understand it better.
 Heilig-Geist-Kirche or the Holy-Ghost-Church!

-A hospice and a Romanesque chapel stood at the same spot in the 13th century.
-After a fire in 1327, they were replaced by a new hospice and a Gothic church in late 14th century.
-The church got a new look in the 18th century when its façade was redone in the Baroque style and its interiors received a fresh Rococo makeover complete with beautiful frescoes.
+The church got a new look in the 18th century when its façade was redone in the Baroque style, and its interiors received a fresh Rococo makeover complete with beautiful frescoes.

-Heilig-Geist-Kirche, according to me, is one of the most eclectic churches in Munich.
-After having lived through so many eras, it is the perfect place for a tour of 800 years of German architectural history.
+Heilig-Geist-Kirche is one of the most eclectic churches in Munich.
+Having lived through many eras, it is the perfect place to explore 800 years of German architectural history.

 Holy Trinity Church